slateci/slateci.github.io/_docs/cluster/install-kubernetes-with-kubespray.md

 ---

-Kubespray is an Ansible playbook used to automate Kubernetes cluster deployments.
+Kubespray is an Ansible playbook used to automate Kubernetes cluster deployments with significant community backing.
 We have found Kubespray to be significantly less painful than tools like `kubeadm` for cluster deployments and recommend new cluster installs using these playbooks.

-Further, Kubespray has the added benefit of being able to handle scenarios like adding/replacing nodes to the cluster, upgrading your Kubernetes cluster version, and configuring Kubernetes with different runtimes.
+Further, Kubespray has the added benefit of being able to handle scenarios like adding/replacing nodes to the cluster, upgrading your Kubernetes cluster version, and configuring Kubernetes with different container runtimes.
 For more information, please see the [Kubespray wiki](https://kubespray.io/).

 SLATE builts on top of Kubespray by providing a playbook that works with the created Kubespray inventory file to automate cluster registration.